gummyworm/monster/README.md

 If the CPU encounters a JAM instruction there is no way to recover.
 When stepping or tracing, the debugger will take care to ensure that no JAMs are executed.

+For things that cannot be traced, like cycle-based effects, you will need to give full control to the user program to get rid of the the overhead tracing introuduces.
+In these cases, you can press RESTORE to return to the debugger (assuming the user program has not overwritten the NMI vector at $0318 or disabled NMIs).

+In the event of a JAM or an unreoverable state (NMI disabled or vector overwritten), you will need to reset the machine.

 ---

 ### Example program